PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-11 08:09:11
+Last updated: 2024-04-11 08:09:49
-Random Quote: Mike Wheeler: "I'm not prostituting my sister."Lucas Sinclair: "But it's for a good cause." - Lucas Sinclair
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin